-After this further debacle the remnants of the Newfoundland Battalion remained in the area of Monchy-le-Preux for but a few days.
+After this further debacle the remnants of the Newfoundland Battalion had remained in the area of Monchy-le-Preux for but a few days.
 Its casualty count had been high enough to warrant that it and the Essex Regiment, which had also incurred heavy losses, be amalgamated into a composite battalion until such time as incoming re-enforcements would allow the two units' strengths to once more resemble those of bona fide battalions.

 When the other thirty-nine other ranks of a re-enforcement contingent from Rouen had reported to the 1st Battalion on April 18, they had been just in time to march the dozen kilometres or so from Arras up to the line to take over trenches from the Dublin Fusiliers.
-There were now to be only two hundred twenty in number plus twelve officers now serving with some two hundred of the Essex Regiment in the aforementioned composite force.
-Those of the 1st Battalion would spend the 19th salvaging equipment and burying the dead.
-They then remained in situ until the 23rd.
+They had now been only two hundred twenty in number plus twelve officers now serving with some two hundred of the Essex Regiment in the aforementioned composite force.
+Those of the 1st Battalion had spent the 19th salvaging equipment and burying the dead.
+They had then remained there until the 23rd.